akamolphat/myna_selection_analyses/scripts/README.md

 * `08_phylogenetic_tree_and_gene_tree` - Creates phylogenetic tree based on thinned WGS data and SNPs from key outlier region, and create gene trees based on different copies of AMY2A in multiple reference genomes.
 * `09_make_plots` - Make figures used in the manuscript and supplementary materials

+## Shared scripts
+* `01_data_exploration_site_indiv_stats.R` - Plot histograms and density plots to visualise the datasets after each stage of filtering.
+* `plot_DP_hist.R` - Plot histogram of read depths.
+Used to help guide DP thresholds for filtering.